Welcome to the goodness squad podcast with misty marsh

 Here is the simple formula I promised you for discovering your superpower:

 Your hard skills + Your soft skills + Something you are passionate about = Your superpower.

-Let's dig a little bit deeper into that, so I'm sure that you understand it.
+Let’s dig a little bit deeper into that, to be sure that you understand it.